yijia2413/vagrant-cascading-hadoop-cluster/README.md

 the following:

     $ vagrant box add cascading-hadoop-base http://files.vagrantup.com/precise64.box

+This will download the [vagrant base box](http://docs.vagrantup.com/v2/boxes.html) to be used by the cluster.
+You only have to do this the first time.
+Vagrant will keep a copy of the box file and will re-use it, every time you bring up a cluster.

+Now you can boot and provision the cluster:

     $ vagrant up

 This will set up 4 machines - `master`, `hadoop1`, `hadoop2` and `hadoop3`.
 Each
 of them will have two CPUs and .5GB of RAM.
 If this is too much for your machine, adjust the `Vagrantfile`.

-The machines will be deployed using [Puppet](http://puppetlabs.com/).
+The machines will be provisioned using [Puppet](http://puppetlabs.com/).
 All of them will have hadoop (apache-hadoop-1.2.1) installed, ssh will be configured and local name resolution also works.